Skip to content

 Bar chart representing execution time for each method for extracting audio from video in Python

-As evidenced in the above image, the slowest method is Moviepy which took around 1.61s and the fastest method is ffmpeg-python which took 0.27s.
+As shown in the above image, the slowest method is Moviepy, which took approximately 1.61 seconds, while the fastest method is ffmpeg-python, which took 0.27 seconds.

 Share on: